-Ark Dickens Primary Academy is part of Ark - a leading education charity and one of the country's top-performing academy operators.
+Ark Dickens Primary Academy is part of Ark Schools, a leading education charity and one of the country's top-performing academy operators.
 Ark is non-denominational and does not make any profit from running its schools.

 Ark aims to create a balanced group that will have the right skills, connections and dynamic for the LGB to work well and support in achieving exceptional performance:

 - Good insight into the specific challenges at the school and the general challenges of operating top-quality schools

 - Excellent community links

 - Specific skills as needed by/ relevant to the school

 - A link to the senior executive team of Ark

 The clerk to the governors is Valerie Oldland (Valerie.Oldland@arkonline.org).
 If you are interested in becoming a governor, or have any governance related queries, please contact Valerie or visit the Ark website.

 Katie Oliver was formerly Ark’s Director of Operations and now heads up Ark Start, a pilot programme to broaden and extend work in early years education.

 Marina Bernard Damiba (Safeguarding Link Governor)